CrowdDotDev/crowd.dev/services/libs/tinybird/LAMBDA_ARCHITECTURE.md

 1. **New PR**: `existing` is empty → uses all `new` data
 2. **Updated PR**: Merges timestamps (takes earliest), preserves metadata
 3. **Unchanged PR**: Not in new delta → not processed (efficient!)
+4. **Replace mode copying**: Since data is currently much less than activities, we can afford replace mode copies here.
+Result data will always be replaced with the freshest snapshot and there'll be only one snapshot available, so that we don't have to filter by the latest snapshot for PRs.

 ---